 At the same time, 1440p is the bare minimum for a 32-inch screen.
 If the PPI had to be lower than 92, it’d result in blurry pictures and big pixels.
 If you truly want a 32-inch gaming display, you’ll have to settle with 1440p, which means you’ll need a powerful graphics card to run the demanding games on this monitor.

 Although the HP X32 has a fair level of sharpness, it is nothing out of the ordinary.
 In comparison, it has the same PPI as a 1080p 24-inch monitor, so we can say it’s decent but not exceptional.
 If you choose clarity over gaming features, 32-inch 4k displays in the same price range are your best bet.

 In comparison to other cheap IPS panels like this one, the color accuracy of this screen is on par with other budget IPS panels.
 As a result, if you need a monitor to work with media editing software or something similar, this is certainly not the one to go with; instead, check out the: ASUS VP32AQ, which will undoubtedly fit your demands better.

-We can confidently state that this is neither a casual nor a professional display, but rather a gaming monitor, which is unexpected given the model’s appearance.
+We can confidently state that this is neither a casual nor a professional display, but rather a gaming monitor, which is unexpected given the model’s simplistic appearance.
 Still, in the end, what really matters are the good features and prices, and this monitor can combine both pretty well.

 When to buy it

-They did an excellent job balancing the pricing and functionality of the HP X32, something they should also do with the curved version, which costs far more, has fewer features, and certain unnecessary elements for gaming scenes that drive up prices even more.
+They did an excellent job balancing the pricing and functionality of the HP X32, something they should also do with the curved version, which costs far more, has fewer features, and certain unnecessary elements for gaming that drive up prices even more.